 - Refund of unutilized ITC in case of inverted tax structure, as provided in section 54(3) of the CGST Act, is available where ITC remains unutilized even after setting off of available ITC for the payment of output tax liability.
-Where there are multiple inputs attracting different rates of tax, in the formula provided in rule 89(5) of the CGST Rules, the term "Net ITC" covers the ITC availed on all inputs in the relevant period, irrespective of their rate of tax - The calculation of refund of accumulated ITC on account of inverted tax structure, in cases where several inputs are used in supplying the final product/output, can be clearly understood with the help of following example: - Suppose a manufacturing process involves the use of an input A (attracting 5 % GST) and input B (attracting 18 per cent GST) to manufacture output Y (attracting 12% GST). - The refund of accumulated ITC in the situation at (i) above, will be available under

-- section 54(3) of the CGST Act read with rule 89(5) of the CGST Rules, which prescribes the formula for the maximum refund amount permissible in such situations. - Further assume that the applicant supplies the output Y having value of ₹ 3,000/-during the relevant period for which the refund is being claimed.
+Where there are multiple inputs attracting different rates of tax, in the formula provided in rule 89(5) of the CGST Rules, the term "Net ITC" covers the ITC availed on all inputs in the relevant period, irrespective of their rate of tax - The calculation of refund of accumulated ITC on account of inverted tax structure, in cases where several inputs are used in supplying the final product/output, can be clearly understood with the help of following example: - Suppose a manufacturing process involves the use of an input A (attracting 5 per cent GST) and input B (attracting 18 per cent GST) to manufacture output Y (attracting 12 per cent GST). - The refund of accumulated ITC in the situation at (i) above, will be available under section 54(3) of the CGST Act read with rule 89(5) of the CGST Rules, which prescribes the formula for the maximum refund amount permissible in such situations. - Further assume that the applicant supplies the output Y having value of ₹ 3,000/- during the relevant period for which the refund is being claimed.
 Therefore, the turnover of inverted rated supply of goods and services will be ₹ 3,000/-.
 Since the applicant has no other outward supplies, his adjusted total turnover will also be ₹ 3,000/-. - If we assume that Input A, having value of ₹ 500/- and Input B, having value of ₹ 2,000/-, have been purchased in the relevant period for the manufacture of Y, then Net ITC shall be equal to ₹ 385/- (Rs.
-25/- and ₹ 360/- on Input A and Input B respectively). - Therefore, multiplying Net ITC by the ratio of turnover of inverted rated supply of goods and services to the adjusted total turnover will give the figure of ₹ 385/-. - From this, if we deduct the tax payable on such inverted rated supply of goods or services, which is ₹ 360/-, we get the maximum refund amount, as per rule 89(5) of the CGST Rules which is ₹ 25/-. - The refund of accumulated ITC in the above situation will be available under Section 54(3) of the CGST Act read with Rule 89(5) of the CGST Rules, which prescribes the formula for the maximum refund amount permissible in such situations. - Further assume that the applicant supplies the output Y having value of ₹ 3,000 during the relevant period for which the refund is being claimed.
+25/- and ₹ 360/- on Input A and Input B respectively). - Therefore, multiplying Net ITC by the ratio of turnover of inverted rated supply of goods and services to the adjusted total turnover will give the figure of ₹ 385/-. - From this, if we deduct the tax payable on such inverted rated supply of goods or services, which is ₹ 360/-, we get the maximum refund amount, as per rule 89(5) of the CGST Rules which is ₹ 25/-.

+- The refund of accumulated ITC in the above situation will be available under Section 54(3) of the CGST Act, 2017 read with Rule 89(5) of the CGST Rules, which prescribes the formula for the maximum refund amount permissible in such situations. - Further assume that the applicant supplies the output Y having value of ₹ 3,000 during the relevant period for which the refund is being claimed.
 Therefore, the turnover of inverted rated supply of goods and services will be ₹ 3,000.
-Since the applicant has no other outward supplies, his adjusted total turnover will also be ₹ 3,000. - If we assume that Input A, having the value of ₹ 500 and Input B, having the value of ₹ 2,000, have been purchased in the relevant period for the manufacture of Y, then Net ITC shall be equal to ₹ 385 (₹ 25 and ₹ 360 on Input A and Input B respectively). - Therefore, multiplying Net ITC by the ratio of turnover of inverted rated supply of goods and services to the adjusted total turnover will give the figure of ₹ 385. - From this, if we deduct the tax payable on such inverted rated supply of goods or services, which is ₹ 360, we get the maximum refund amount, as per Rule 89(5) of the CGST Rules which is ₹ 25. - The balance in the electronic credit ledger of the applicant at the end of the tax period for which the refund claim is being filed after the return in FORM GSTR-3B for the said period has been filed; and - The balance in the electronic credit ledger of the applicant at the time of filing the refund application.
+Since the applicant has no other outward supplies, his adjusted total turnover will also be ₹ 3,000. - If we assume that Input A, having the value of ₹ 500 and Input B, having the value of ₹ 2,000, have been purchased in the relevant period for the manufacture of Y, then Net ITC shall be equal to ₹ 385 (Rs.
+25 and ₹ 360 on Input A and Input B respectively). - Therefore, multiplying Net ITC by the ratio of turnover of inverted rated supply of goods and services to the adjusted total turnover will give the figure of ₹ 385. - From this, if we deduct the tax payable on such inverted rated supply of goods or services, which is ₹ 360, we get the maximum refund amount, as per Rule 89(5) of the CGST Rules which is ₹ 25.